 Not only does changing your last name show you’re fully committed to the marriage (kind of like having a prenuptial agreement sans all the risk), but it’s also an act of love, points out Scott Carroll, MD, a psychiatrist, relationship expert and the author of Don't Settle: How to Marry the Man You Were Meant For.
 “It means a lot to men when their wife takes their name,” he says.

 Probably one of the most popular reasons to take his last name is if you plan on having kids together in the future.
-“You’ll have the same surname as them, which avoids all kinds of confusion and awkwardness at school, hospitals and when you’re flying,” explains Carroll.
+“You’ll have the same surname as them, which avoids all kinds of confusion and awkwardness at school, hospitals, and when you’re flying,” explains Carroll.

 Because there’s no better way to tell the world you’re taken!
 Old boyfriends, business associates, and you know, all those other stalkers you have on social media, will see the name change, effectively communicating that you got married and nope, it’s not okay to flirt, notes Hope.

 Some people grow up always having to spell out a hard-to-say last name or wind up constantly correcting people who can’t pronounce it properly.
-In this case, it might be a nice change of pace to have an easy to spell and say out loud last name.
+In this case, it might be a nice change of pace to have an easy-to-spell and say-out-loud last name.
 If anything, it would certainly cut down on some frustrations and annoying run-ins!

-Immigration attorney Renata Castro, Esq. of Castro Legal Group tell us she has several clients who choose to take their spouse’s last name if it's slightly more American sounding.
+Immigration attorney Renata Castro, Esq. of Castro Legal Group tells us she has several clients who choose to take their spouse’s last name if it's slightly more American sounding.
 “I have also seen brides that do so because they wanted to feel more included in their spouse’s circle.
 In this circumstance, the bride is often a foreigner and the spouse is American,” she says.